msqd/harp/docs/apps/dashboard/index.rst

 Dashboard
 =========

-The `harp.apps.dashboard` application implements the administrative api and micro-frontend.
+The `harp_apps.dashboard` application implements the administrative api and micro-frontend.

 If enabled, a server will be available (by default, on port `4080`) to observe whatever goes through the proxy.

 Loading
 :::::::

 The dashboard application is loaded by default.
-If you need to explicitely load or unlaod it, use the `--load` and `--unload` flags.
+You can :code:`--disable` it if you want.

 .. code-block:: shell

-    $ harp start ... --load harp.apps.dashboard
-    $ harp start ... --unload harp.apps.dashboard
+    $ harp start ... --disable dashboard

 .. todo::